University in Exile 80th Anniversary Events: Hannah Arendt screening and Samantha Power talk

 - Event Type

-Foreign Languages, Global Studies and Migration, History, Humanities, International Affairs and Development , New York City, Politics, Sociology, Storytelling and Communication, Social Justice, Journalism
+Foreign Languages, Global Studies and Migration, History, Humanities, International Affairs and Development , New York City, Politics, Sociology, Storytelling and Communication, Social Justice, Publishing and Journalism

 - Admin Notes